hanzla-sib/German-Embassy-Appointment-Booking-AutomationTool/README.md

 # Appointment Booking Automation Tool

-This project automates the process of booking appointments using Selenium WebDriver and TrueCaptcha API.
+This project is a fully automated tool for booking appointments at the German Embassy in Karachi.
+It uses Selenium WebDriver and TrueCaptcha API to automate the entire process, including CAPTCHA solving and form submission.

 ## Features
 - Automated form filling for various appointment types (Bachelor, Master, Opportunity, etc.)